 This garlic edamame recipe, an appetizer that is made in less than ten minutes and is packed with flavor, is one of the best edamame recipes out there!
 It has no oils and is super healthy.
 Make it spicy by simply adding chili flakes to the mix.

 We are all about hosting dinners and brunches.
-So, making easy appetizers such as Mexican guacamole or quick hummus are must-haves in our recipe’s repertoire.
-This spicy garlic edamame recipe is a favorite, not only because everyone loves it but because it’s put together in 5 to 10 minutes.
+So, making easy appetizers such as this edamame recipe, our Mexican guacamole, roasted edamame, or lebanese hummus are must-haves in our recipe’s repertoire.
+Even our quinoa edamame salad, served in small bowls, has become a new favorite at our friends' gatherings.

 - Soy sauce – use tamari sauce or coconut aminos to make it gluten-free.

 - Garlic – use one teaspoon of garlic powder or one teaspoon of onion powder

 - Ginger – use one tablespoon of ginger powder instead.

 - Edamame - you can use shelled edamame beans instead of whole beans.
 Increase all seasonings by 50%.